 |Nutritional Guidelines (per serving)|

 This savory-sweet maple orange turkey recipe is as quick as quick can be!
-Very fitting for the season, orange and maple glaze bring out the rotisserie-style flavor of the turkey, so it's the perfect main coarse for a special occasion or gathering.
-Serve it with orange vinaigrette glazed beets for a delicious seasonal menu.
+Very fitting for the season, orange and maple glaze bring out the rotisserie-style flavor of the turkey, so it's the perfect main course for a special occasion or gathering.

 - 1/4 teaspoon ground black pepper